fstorniolo/kvm-endlessfault/README.md

 Other parameters can be set into the main folder .ini file.

 ### IO Emulation ###
-Actually there are only a few emulated devices: video card (text-mode only), keyboard and serial ports.
-The emulation is very basic.
+Actually there are only a few emulated devices: video card (text-mode only), keyboard, serial ports, Hard-Disk, PCI Host, PCI ATA Bridge.
+Keyboard and Hard-Disk are also able to work with interrupts.
+APIC is emulated by KVM API.

 ### GDB Server ###
 This supervisor includes an almost complete implementation of a gdbstub.